thecrackofdawn/zmqdrpc/README.md

 ## why another rpc based on zmq
 I search a lot rpc projects and zerorpc seems to be a promising one.I have a web service based on flask, but zerorpc uses gevent heavily.The problem arised when i mixed flask(serve with classic process and thread) with gevent.I don't want to serve with gevent, so i can't use zerorpc :(.I think maybe it is the right time for me to learn zeromq after hearing it a lot.Then i start writing this rpc based on classic process and thread.
 ## features
-* impletmented by classic process and thread(no gevent involved)
+* implemented by classic process and thread(no gevent involved)
 * support sync and async mode
-* make client and worker threaded safe(zeromq itself is not thraded safe)
+* make client and worker threaded safe(zeromq itself is not threaded safe)
 * **distributed**.
 You can have more then one worker on the remote side and the worker can run on different machines.

 ## warning
 Though i use it in my project, i don't think it is production ready.
 This project is not fully tested and the performance is unknown.
-You may help to impove this.
+You may help to improve this.

 ## archicture
 **The Paranoid Pirate Pattern**(without Retry layer in the client side)
 ![archicture](https://raw.githubusercontent.com/booksbyus/zguide/master/images/fig49.png)
 (name and picture borrowed from [zeromq](http://zguide.zeromq.org/py:all#Robust-Reliable-Queuing-Paranoid-Pirate-Pattern))

 ## install
 ```sh
 git clone https://github.com/thecrackofdawn/zmqdrpc.git
 cd zmqdrpc